NVIDIA/NVFlare/docs/examples/hello_pt.rst

 Before You Start
 ----------------

-Feel free to refer to the official :doc:`documentation <../programming_guide>` at any point to learn more about the specifics of `NVIDIA FLARE <https://pypi.org/project/nvflare/>`_.
+Feel free to refer to the :doc:`detailed documentation <../programming_guide>` at any point to learn more about the specifics of `NVIDIA FLARE <https://pypi.org/project/nvflare/>`_.

 Make sure you have an environment with NVIDIA FLARE installed.
 You can follow the :doc:`installation <../installation>` guide on the general concept of Python virtual environment (the recommended environment) and how to